 Is New Mutants 98 on the same level?!Okay, after the long-winded set-up you’ve been reading above, we’ve finally landed on our argument.
 Actually, a little more set-up: we hadn’t paid much attention to the back issue market for quite a while, say from 1995 to 2010.

 When we did start browsing eBay around 2010 to see what’s what, we were absolutely astounded to see how many of the hot books from the ‘80s had greatly devalued, and even more shocked that conversely, New Mutants 98 had emerged as THE mainstream superhero Copper Age key issue, if your criteria is what it currently fetches on eBay. $75. $150. $300. $1000 plus for a high grade CGC slabbed copy.

 But let’s start arguing.
 “Okay, hey, it’s just like how back in the Copper Age, Hulk 181 and Amazing Spider-Man 129 were going for $200, right?
 First appearance of a Marvel character, that’s become a major star over the course of time?
-And he’s supposed to have his own movie.
+And he’s getting his own movie.
 Fair enough, right?”

 Well, not really.
 We’re not denying Deadpool’s popularity as a character or that there are a certain number of fans who want to own his first appearance.
 We’re challenging that there isn’t more than enough ample supply (in high grade!) to meet the demand?